cyanobacteriota

 For genome size, the data are presented for strains represented by complete genome sequences only, the rest being shown as ′n/a′ because we cannot be certain of the size of draft genomes, and many strains are represented by 16S rRNA sequences obtained by specific PCR.
 A dropdown menu permits the choice of searching for values greater than, equal to, or less than, a chosen size.

-Although the G+C content of the 16S rRNA gene varies little across the tree, a dropdown menu is provided to permit the same choices as those described above for complete genome sequences.
+The G+C content of the 16S rRNA gene varies little across the tree; these data are listed, but a dropdown menu is not provided.

 Print or copy